 A more down-to-Earth villain was Jasper Whyte, whose creation, the Crypto-Man, threw down with no less than Thor and, later, the Hulk.
 The Crypto-Man was a walking siphon which could draw strength from his powerful opponents--but with Whyte such an integral character to the story in Thor, Kirby gives him equal relevance in the portrait:

 But let's take a break from Earth for a moment to throw the spotlight on those characters who are more at home in the cosmos.
 On the left, we have one of Kirby's most impressive races--the Rigellian Colonizers, where the High Commissioner meets with their creation, the Recorder, who has arrived with Thor for an audience.
 A meeting which just happens to involve the events taking place in the second portrait--the confrontation between Galactus and the living planet, Ego:

 Somebody should tell Galactus that if you call your ship a "visi-sphere," you're probably not going to be invisible to your enemy.
 Though I'd probably wait until the battle is over to point that out.

-Finally, I can think of no better way to end this series than a portrait of two major Marvel characters meeting for the first time in a proposed alliance--the Sub-Mariner and Magneto.
+Finally, I can think of no better way to end this series than a portrait of two major Marvel characters meeting for the second time in a proposed alliance--the Sub-Mariner and Magneto.
 We've seen the escalation of this development elsewhere with another artist at the helm, so in a way this portrait would mark Kirby's farewell to both characters:

 I still don't know how Namor gets away with attending to royal matters of state in just a pair of swim trunks.
 Then again, if you're the one stamping the royal seal on the dress code, you probably have sufficient carte blanche in the matter.